Want to learn new ways to make extra money?

 What is Trim?

-Trim is a service designed to help people save money.
+Trim is most simply a service designed to help people save money.

 Trim was launched in 2015 by Thomas Smyth and Daniel Petkevich.
 Before launching the company, Smyth worked for investment firms that focused on startups and Petkevich worked for a number of online financial services.